Avani10/Texas-Senate-Elections-Analysis/README.md

 # Texas-Senate-Elections-Analysis
-Analysis of Beto O'Rourke vs. ted Cruz tweets scrapped from Twitter
+Analysis of Beto O'Rourke vs. Ted Cruz tweets scrapped from Twitter

 This one is one of my most favorite codes, do go through it to enjoy the simplistic & elaborated structure.